-In this article, we provide step-by-step instructions to upgrade qTest Manager from 9.1.5 to 9.3 on multiple CentOS/Ubuntu machines using Docker.
+In this article, we provide step-by-step instructions for an example configuration to upgrade qTest Manager from 9.1.5 to 9.3 on multiple CentOS/Ubuntu machines using Docker.
 Please read the instructions thoroughly before starting your installations.

 Before You Begin

 To upgrade qTest Manager from a version older than 9.1.5, please use our old Docker deployment packages.

 The example image below demonstrates how to configure qTest Manager with a load balancer for 4 machines:

 - Machine 1: considered as a cluster, hosts qTest Manager's prerequisite apps:

 - Machine 2: hosts qTest Manager 9.1.5 (qtest)

 - Machine 3: hosts qTest Manager 9.1.5 (qtest)

 - Machine 4: hosts qTest Manager's load balancer (qtestlb)

 Note: The cluster machine must open 2 ports: